Satfie/SeniorProject/RCD/README.md

 ## API Integration

-The frontend is designed to work with the RCD backend API.
+The frontend is designed to work with the Esport Shield backend API.
 All API calls use relative URLs and include JWT authentication in the `Authorization` header.

 ### API Endpoints